• Skip to primary navigation

 Step 4: Crush 12 Lotus Biscoff biscuits into small chunks and stir them into the fudge mixture.

-white chocolate and biscoff spread melted in a bowl with biscuit pieces
+white chocolate and lotus spread melted in a bowl with biscuit pieces

 Step 5: Pour the mixture into your lined tin and gently spread it out to the edges.
 The mixture will be quite runny so this should be easy.

-Step 6: Once the fudge is sitting in the tin, top it with 6 whole Biscoff biscuits in two sets of three.
+Step 6: Once the fudge is sitting in the tin, top it with 6 whole Biscoff biscuits in two rows of three.
+Or, if you prefer, you can crush them and sprinkle them all over the top.

 Step 7: Refrigerate for 2 hours until it becomes firm to the touch.
 Remove it from the tin and peel the baking paper off the bottom.
 Then just cut it into squares and enjoy!

-a piece of 3 ingredient fudge being held in the air
+a piece of 3 ingredient biscoff fudge being held in the air

 Top tips